FontFound/FontFound-Model/README.md

+FontFound has built a model with TensorFlow Lite and TensorFlow.
+Js, used a data pipeline to serve the model, and preprocessed the data using Missing Values Imputation.

 This directory includes a few sample datasets to get you started.

 *   `california_housing_data*.csv` is California housing data from the 1990 US